mkginfo/KLM-Case-For-Responsive-Carousel/README.md

 # Pure CSS Responsive Carousel

-An Amazing, Lightweight, Pure CSS based Fully Responsive Carousel for angular 4 and has no jQuery dependency.
-It have multiple options to control the carousel and also it is very simple to get started.
+A Lightweight, Pure CSS based Fully Responsive Carousel in AngularJS 4 that has no Javascript/jQuery dependency.
+It has multiple options to control the carousel and also it is very simple to get started.

-This is responsive and asynchronous carousel using Angular 4, Type script, HTML5 and CSS3.
+This is responsive and asynchronous carousel using AngularJS 4, Type script, HTML5 and CSS3.
-It is an fully responsive carousel component with full controls which loads its content via HTTP service asynchronously.
-It play automatically (autoplay) with given interval as well as with user navigation.
+It is fully responsive carousel component with all controls which loads its content via HTTP service asynchronously.
+It plays automatically (autoplay) with given interval as well as with user navigation.

 # Technology Stack